tbarrett082/PlatformGame/README.md

-In the game directory, run npm install, then npm start
+In the brainville directory, run npm install, then npm start